-MICHELIN® Self-Supporting Zero PressureTM (ZP) Tires and Trailer Towing
+MICHELIN[®] PAX SystemTM Tires/Self-Supporting Zero Pressure (ZP) Tires and Trailer Towing

-Operation of ZP tires at low or zero inflation with a trailer in tow is dangerous and should be avoided.
+Operation of PAX[®] or ZP tires at low or zero inflation with a trailer in tow is dangerous and should be avoided.
 If the low pressure warning indicator is activated when a trailer is in tow, stop, disconnect the trailer, and do not continue to tow the trailer until the tire has been properly repaired and re-inflated to the proper inflation.
-If the tire cannot be properly repaired, it must be replaced with a new full-size, matching ZP tire, and inflated to the proper inflation, before the trailer can be safely towed again.
+If the tire cannot be properly repaired, it must be replaced with a new full-size, matching PAX or ZP tire, and inflated to the proper inflation, before the trailer can be safely towed again.